Registering as sight impaired

 - help with telephone installation charges and line rental

 - Personal Independence Payment (PIP)

 - Attendance Allowance

 - free ticket for a guide at theatres, galleries and tourist attractions.

 How to register

-"To be registered, you must have your sight examined by a hospital consultant ophthalmologist (eye specialist).
-If you are not attending hospital discuss it with your GP or optician who will refer you.
-While in the eye department you will have your eyesight checked.
-If you meet the criteria, your ophthalmologist can complete a form which is then processed by social services."
+To be registered, you must have your sight examined by a hospital Consultant Ophthalmologist (eye specialist).
+If you are not attending a hospital at present, you can discuss it with your GP or optician who will refer you for an appointment.
+While in the eye department you will have your eyesight checked and if you meet the criteria, your Ophthalmologist can complete a form, which is then processed by social services.

 Benefits and grants